EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 ## Signing Procedure

-1. The message to be signed is the `PkixEvidenceStatement` with an empty `signatureValues`; i.e. where `signatureValues` is a SEQUENCE of size 0.
+1. The message to be signed is the `TBSEvidenceStatement`, including the `SignatureInfo` for each of the signatures to be performed.

 2. Each signature is computed in parallel and placed into index of the `signatureValues` SEQUENCE that matches the position of the corresponding `SignatureInfo` in the `signatureInfos` sequence.

-The signer MUST produce one signature per `signatureInfo`, it MUST NOT produce fewer signatures than there are elements of the `signatureInfos` sequence.
+The signer MUST produce one signature per `signatureInfo`, it MUST NOT omit signatures and MUST NOT produce a subset of the signatures listed in `signaureInfos`.

 ## Verification Procedure

-1. The message to be verified is the `PkixEvidenceStatement` with an empty `signatureValues`; i.e. where `signatureValues` is a SEQUENCE of size 0.
+1. The message to be verified is the `TBSEvidenceStatement`.

-2. For each `signatureInfo`, the corresponding verification public key and signature algorithm is found according to the information contained in the `SignatureBlock` for that signature and any accompanying certificates or key material.
+2. For each `signatureInfo`, the corresponding verification public key and signature algorithm is found according to the information contained in the `SignatureInfo` for that signature and any accompanying certificates or key material.

 3. For each signature, the message is verified using the value from the corresponding element of the `signatureValue` sequence.

-4. The PkixEvidenceStatement SHOULD be considered valid if and only if all signatures are valid; i.e. multiple signatures are to be treated as an AND mode.
+4. The `PkixEvidenceStatement` SHOULD be considered valid if and only if all signatures are valid; i.e. multiple signatures are to be treated as an AND mode.
 This item is a recommendation and not a hard requirement since verification policy is of course at the discretion of the Verifier.